 PSR is part of the Graduate Theological Union (GTU) - a consortium consisting of 8 member schools, academic centers, and 4 affiliates.
 Students in any concentration of the stackable curriculum are given multiple opportunities to complete courses within the GTU including specific program requirements, electives and concentration courses.
 Each academic year an "Alternatives to Basics" list is published that provides students with a list of required courses they may take at member schools.
-Students are required to have a minimum of 7 credits of course work taught by a PSR faculty member and will not be eligible for graduation unless that requirement has been met.
+Students are required to have a minimum of 7 credits of course work taught by a PSR faculty member and will not be eligible for graduation unless that 2019-2020 Page 150 of 227 requirement has been met.

-Determined on a case by case basis by the Assistant Dean and Registrar.
+Determined on a case by case basis by the Assistant Dean for Academic Affairs and Registrar.
 No more than two thirds of credits may be transferred according to ATS standards, but because of our unique curriculum, far less than two thirds may be transferred, depending on the courses previously taken.